 AMD VS Nvidia Market Share in 2014

-According to the Jon Peddie Research one of the most renowned researchers, Nvidia market share increased in the Q3 2014 by 9.5% and reached to 71.5% market share.
+According to Jon Peddie Research one of the most renowned researchers, Nvidia’s market share increased in Q3 2014 by 9.5% and reached 71.5% market share.

-The trend is likely to continue in Q4 2014 (Jan-Feb-Mar 2015) and AMD may lose more share as the new Maxwell-based Nvidia GTX 980, GTX 970 and GTX 960 has taken away huge share from AMD.
+The trend is likely to continue in Q4 2014 (Jan-Feb-Mar 2015) and AMD may lose more share as the new Maxwell-based Nvidia GTX 980, GTX 970, and GTX 960 have taken away huge share from AMD.

-AMD current generation cards R9 290X, 290 and 280X are not as much energy efficient and powerful as the Maxwell-based Nvidia Graphics cards.
+AMD current generation cards R9 290X, 290, and 280X are not as energy-efficient and powerful as the Maxwell-based Nvidia Graphics cards.

-The Estimated Size of Discrete Graphics card Market is 12.4 million in Q3 2014 based on the Jon Peddie Research, Approx 8.8 Million Graphics cards were sold by Nvidia and 3.5 million graphics cards by AMD.
+The Estimated Size of the Discrete Graphics card Market is 12.4 million in Q3 2014 based on the Jon Peddie Research, Approx 8.8 Million Graphics cards were sold by Nvidia, and 3.5 million graphics cards by AMD.